 Common failure modes: missing environment variables, timeout issues (increase MCP_TIMEOUT), stdout contamination (MCP servers must use stderr for logging), and authentication failures.

-The question: Your team wants standardized code reviews.
-How would you implement this with Claude Code?
+How would you implement standardized code reviews with Claude Code?

 ---